 - the use of collaborative environmental management approaches in dam removal and river restoration controversies

 - how outdated regulatory language can preempt the success of alternative energy solutions over traditional transmission grid upgrades

-- how faculty can design for student success in science and tech fields by cultivating the positive factors shown to increase student efficacy
+- how faculty can promote student success in science and tech fields by cultivating the positive factors shown to increase student efficacy

-Her project management experience strengthens her grant writing ability, enabling her to organize and articulate project components on paper.
-As part of the grants writing process, she assists clients in shaping their proposals to respond to funders’ goals and objectives, and in articulating the impact and research basis upon which their proposed project is built.
+Years of project management experience provide the foundation for her ability to organize and articulate project components on paper.
+She assists clients in shaping their proposals to respond to funders’ goals and objectives, and in articulating the impact and research basis upon which their proposed project is built.
 She is also experienced in developing project budgets, budget justifications, data management plans, and facilities descriptions.

-She truly enjoys research and writing, and finds all stages of the writing process - from conducting literature reviews or needs assessments, to organizing concepts on paper, to the final proofreading - challenging and fulfilling.
+Liv finds all stages of the writing process—from conducting literature reviews or needs assessments, to organizing concepts on paper, to the final proofreading—challenging and fulfilling.